AusClimateService/npcp/reports/phase1/phase1_report.md

 at the lower end of the precipitation distribution (wet day frequency and r10mm) but increase GCM bias at the upper end (R95pTOT and R99pTOT) (Figure 1c and 2c).
-Bias correction (and the QDC method) tended to reduce model bias, with each model performing similarly.
+Bias correction (and the QDC method) tended to reduce model bias, with each method performing similarly.
 The exception was again the MBCn method, for which biases either remained relatively unchanged or increased.